Constructing Semantics-Aware Adversarial Examples with a Probabilistic Perspective: Preliminaries

 where $c_1$, $c_2$ are constants, and $f$ is an objective function closely tied to the classifier's prediction.
-For example, in \citep{szegedy2013intriguing}, $f$ is the cross-entropy loss function, while \citet{carlini2017towards} suggest several different choices for $f$. \citet{szegedy2013intriguing} recommend solving (\ref{eq:finalopti}) using box-constrained L-BFGS.
+For example, in \citep{szegedy2013intriguing}, $f$ is the cross-entropy loss function, indicating a misclassified direction of the classifier, while \cite{carlini2017towards} suggest several different choices for $f$. \cite{szegedy2013intriguing} recommend solving (\ref{eq:finalopti}) using box-constrained L-BFGS.